UAV-Based 3D Spectrum Sensing: Insights on Altitude, Bandwidth, Trajectory, and Effective Antenna Patterns on REM Reconstruction: 3D REM Reconstruction Algorithm

 In this section, we present the 3D REM reconstruction framework, which integrates a deterministic radio propagation model for large-scale path loss prediction with a data-driven approach for stochastic component estimation.
 The reconstructed received power at an unsampled location, $\hat{r}^{\text{(dB)}}$, is expressed on the dB scale as:

-where $\hat{r}_{\mathrm{trpl}}^{\text{(dB)}}$ represents the predicted received power from the Two-Ray Path Loss (TRPL) model—calculated via~\eqref{eqn:received_power_tworay} and $\hat{w}$ is the predicted shadow fading~(SF) derived from the data-driven reconstruction techniques detailed hereafter.
+where $\hat{r}_{\mathrm{trpl}}^{\text{(dB)}}$ represents the predicted received power from the TRPL model, calculated via~\eqref{eqn:received_power_tworay}, and $\hat{w}$ is the data-driven SF prediction detailed hereafter.

-These techniques utilize a subset of $\mathrm{M}$ sampled RSRP observations from a target experiment.
-By subtracting the TRPL-based received power from these observations, we isolate the $\mathrm{M}$ residual SF components, denoted as $w_{\mathrm{trpl}}$, as follows:
+The data-driven SF prediction techniques utilize a subset of $\mathrm{M}$ RSRP observations from $\mathcal{E}$.
+By subtracting the TRPL-based received power from these observations, we obtain the $\mathrm{M}$ residual SF components, denoted as $w_{\mathrm{trpl}}$, as follows:

-where $\mathrm{P}_{\mathrm{Rx}}^{\text{(dB)}}$ is the measured RSRP sample and $Z$ serves as a simplified notation for the SF variable (equivalent to $w$ in~\eqref{eqn:corr_definition}).
+where $\mathrm{P}_{\mathrm{Rx}}^{\text{(dB)}}$ is the measured RSRP sample, and $Z$ is used interchangeably with $w$ (e.g., in \eqref{eqn:corr_definition}) to denote the stochastic SF component.
 These known $Z$ values serve as the primary inputs for predicting the SF at unsampled locations by exploiting its spatial correlation properties.

-This study introduces a novel algorithm that leverages both Gaussian process regression (GPR) and matrix completion~(MC) for shadowing prediction.
-For performance comparison, we employ ordinary Kriging (OK)~\cite{wackernagel2003ordinary}, simple Kriging (SK)~\cite{olea1999simple}, and their respective trans-Gaussian variants~\cite{cressie2015statistics}.
-In the following subsections, we provide the formulations for OK, SK, trans-Gaussian Kriging, and GPR, followed by our proposed MC-assisted GPR, which specifically targets improved accuracy in deep-shadowed regions.
+This study introduces a novel algorithm that leverages both GPR and MC for SF prediction.
+For performance comparison, we employ OK~\cite{wackernagel2003ordinary}, SK~\cite{olea1999simple}, and their respective trans-Gaussian variants~\cite{cressie2015statistics}.
+In the following subsections, we provide the formulations for OK, SK, trans-Gaussian Kriging, and GPR, followed by our proposed MC-assisted GPR, which accounts for non-uniform spatial smoothness across regions.
+It reconstructs the map in two layers: one dedicated to local deep-shadowed zones and another for the remaining regions.